Rabies Exposure in Humans

 Can Rabies Be Transmitted From One Human to Another?

 Theoretically, yes.
-However, there are no confirmed cases of bite or nonbite human-to-human transmission of the virus.
+However, there are no confirmed cases of bite or nonbite human-to-human transmission of the virus, except in situations involving human organ transplants.
 This includes transmission from patients to healthcare workers.
-Humans are considered an end host for rabies.3,4
+Humans are considered an end host for rabies.3-5

 There are a few cases where humans have gotten rabies through transplantation.
 Recipients of corneas, solid organs, and vascular tissue surgically transplanted from patients who died of rabies have themselves gotten rabies and died.5